jamesputtmann/PDK.io/README.md

 2. Download the latest Postman collection
 3. Store it in the database with a timestamp
 4. Compare it with the previous version
-5. Display ASCII art indicating whether changes were detected
-6. Log detailed changes if any are found
+5. Log detailed changes if any are found

 ## Configuration